Lotus Seven: Series 4

 In 1970, Lotus radically changed the shape of the car to create the slightly more conventional sized Series 4 (S4), with a squarer fibreglass shell replacing most of the aluminium bodywork.
 It also offered some luxuries as standard, such as an internal heater matrix.
 The S4 Seven could be supplied with 1298 or 1599 cc Kent engines or the twin cam.

-Until now, most Sevens in the UK had been sold in kit form in order to avoid paying VAT.
+Until now, most Sevens in the UK had been sold in kit form in order to avoid paying purchase tax.
 However, once the UK joined the EEC on 1 January 1973, the VAT system was adopted instead so the tax advantage of the kit-built Lotus Seven came to an end.
 Accordingly, in 1973, Lotus decided to shed fully its "British tax system"-inspired kit car image.
 As part of this plan, it sold the rights to the Seven to its only remaining agents Caterham Cars in England and Steel Brothers Limited in New Zealand.

 Caterham ran out of the Lotus Series 4 kits in the early 1970s.
 When this occurred and in accordance with their agreement with Lotus, Caterham introduced its own brand version of the Series 3.
 They have been manufacturing the car ever since as the Caterham Seven.
 Steel Brothers Limited in Christchurch, New Zealand, assembled Lotus Seven Series 4s until March 1979 when the last of the 95 kits provided by Lotus was used up.
 Steel Brothers had a much wider range of factory options than the UK models with carpet, centre console glove-box, radio, window-washer and hardtop.
 Sold largely to competition enthusiasts, the NZ cars also had engine modifications, close-ratio gears, and adjustable suspension as factory options.
 As such, they were very successful in local racing.
 With officially licensed production stopping in 1979, the last Lotus badged Seven, a Series 4, was therefore produced in New Zealand.

 Steel Brothers Limited attempted to make a wider, modernised version of the Series 4, the Lotus Super 907, using the twin cam Lotus 907 engine.
 In the spring of 1978 it was announced that this was to be sold in the United States - but the American importer had no funds and the project came to naught.
 The single finished Super 907 was moved from New Zealand to the United States in 2010 to undergo a full restoration.